 I often hear from patients that they would like to try yoga, but that they are ‘not flexibile enough’ to do most of the poses.
 Sometimes they have injuries or other symptoms that compound their hesitation.
 So when I suggest some yoga postures and this comes up, I completely relate.
 My patients laugh (with me, not at me?) when I teach them postures in the clinic because it’s quite apparent that I have not become very bendy or stretchy over the course of my er, 40ish or so years.
 If you’ve always wanted to try yoga but haven’t made it there because you are ‘too tight’ or your body ‘doesn’t bend that way,’ please think again.
 There are lots of benefits to yoga, and yes, some people feel a sense of improved flexibility, but I promise you will not have your yoga card revoked if you try a class and can’t put your heel behind your head.
 I took my first yoga class 20 years ago and if they let me come back, you will find space for your mat too.
-As a PT, yoga student and yoga therapist candidate (shout out to the Professional Yoga Therapist Institute!), I’ve learned a few important tips to help you get through your first (or fiftieth) yoga class with confidence:
+As a PT, yoga student and certified professional yoga therapist (shout out to the Professional Yoga Therapy Institute, now the Living Well Institute), I’ve learned a few important tips to help you get through your first (or fiftieth) yoga class with confidence:

 - Props.
 Listen, I’ve practiced yoga styles that scoff and straight up don’t ALLOW props.
 WHAT?
 Not my jam, because without some help I can’t quite get my body in a comfy position for breathing and movement.
 You don’t need a lot to get started, and most studios and gyms will have the basics for you to borrow during your practice.